 Loras College relief pitcher Emily Reilly (1-3) suffered the loss, yielding six runs (three earned) on three hits and three walks in two-thirds of an inning.

-In the first game of the day, Lentine hit a leadoff home run in the sixth inning to make a winner of Loras College starting pitcher Kyleigh Becker, who limited UW-Oshkosh to just three hits and an unearned run on the way to earning a complete-game win.
+In the first game of the day, Lentine hit a leadoff home run in the sixth inning to make a winner of Loras College starting pitcher Kyleigh Becker, who limited UW-Oshkosh to just three hits and an unearned run on the way to recording a complete-game win.

-Becker (2-1) retired the last eight Titan batters after allowing a one-out single to McIlhany in the top of the fourth inning.
+Becker (2-1) retired the last eight UW-Oshkosh batters after allowing a one-out single to McIlhany in the top of the fourth inning.
 The other UW-Oshkosh hits were a Menting single to lead off the second inning and a Lambie double with one out in the third.

 The Titans opened the scoring in the second inning after Menting came in to score from third base on a fielding error with two outs.